 Tuberculous spondylitis is one of the more common infections of spine in countries where TB is prevalent.
 Unfortunately, the incidence of tuberculous spondylitis, as with other forms of TB, is on the rise, due to new multiple drug resistant strains.

 Patients usually present with back pain, lower limb weakness/paraplegia, and kyphotic deformity.
-Constitutional symptoms (fever and weight loss) are also common but not as pronounced as with bacterial discitis/osteomyelitis.
+Constitutional symptoms (fever and weight loss) are also common but not as pronounced as with bacterial diskitis/osteomyelitis.

 The spine is involved due to hematogenous spread via the venous plexus of Batson 2.
 There is usually a slow collapse of one or usually more vertebral bodies, which spreads underneath the longitudinal ligaments.
 This results in an acute kyphotic or "gibbus" deformity.
 This angulation, coupled with epidural granulation tissue and bony fragments, can lead to cord compression.
-Unlike pyogenic infections, the discs can be preserved.
+Unlike pyogenic infections, the discs can be preserved and it more commonly involves the thoracic spine.
 In late-stage spinal TB, large paraspinal abscesses without severe pain or frank pus are common, leading to the expression "cold abscess".

 The spread of infection is typically described as 'sub-ligamentous': beneath the anterior longitudinal ligament, usually sparing the posterior elements and often involving multiple levels.